rfitzp/EPEC/Sphinx/Rescale.rst

 Long Description
 -----------------

-Program to read gFile and pFile, rescale equilibrium such that Q95 takes a different value but the toroidal magnetic field remains the same, and write out new gFile and pFile
+Program to read gFile, pFile, and cFile, rescale equilibrium, and write out new gFile, pFile, and cFile

 Contents
 --------